-PE usually takes place on Mondays and Thursdays, however, this can sometimes change depending on the weather and the hall timetable.
+PE usually takes place on Monday and Thursday, however, this can sometimes change depending on the weather and the hall timetable.
 Therefore, children should bring in their PE kit at the beginning of each half term and take it home at the end of each half term.

 Every Friday your child will be given a list of 10 new spelling words which they will then have to learn for the following Friday for when they have a spelling test.

-Every morning the children read with an adult in a group setting, however, I would encourage you to read with your children for at least 10 minutes every night and sign their reading record, please.
+Every morning the children read with an adult in a group setting, as a school we encourage you to read with your children for at least 10 minutes every night and sign their reading record.

 Homework will be given out each Friday and should be completed by the following Wednesday.